 Cheryll was twice recipient of the prestigious Elmer Iseler Conducting Fellowship in her Masters program, where she had the privilege of working with the Elmer Iseler Singers and Lydia Adams.
 She received the Ellen Battell Stoeckel Scholarship from Yale University’s School of Music in 2010 when she attended the Norfolk Conducting Institute as a conductor and singer.
 She has also received the John O. McKellar Scholarship for her work in music education and choral studies.

-She is currently on faculty at the Royal Conservatory of Music and conducts Taylor Academy Choir, part of the Phil and Eli Taylor Performance Academy, the Elementary Choir, and Adult Community Choir.
-She was resident conductor of the Heliconian Choir and Orchestra.
+She is currently on faculty at the Royal Conservatory of Music with the Glenn Gould School, Phil and Eli Taylor Performance Academy, and Oscar Peterson School.
+She recently joined the Canadian Children’s Opera Company and conducts the Intermediate Chorus and Youth Chorus.

 Her dedication to education and working with children led her to work with Zimfira Poloz by assistant conducting and vocal coaching the High Park Children’s Chorus – now known as Young Voices Toronto (2006-2009).
 She was the conductor of the St. Clements orchestra (2004-2006), York Region Children’s Chorus and the University of Toronto MacMillan Chamber Singers (2004-2006), and guest conducted community and regional choirs.